-Taking from the agile management practice of the Feedback Wall and mixing it with the Happiness Index, the Happiness Door brings together team collaboration, employee engagement, and open and honest feedback.
-Like the Feedback Wall, the Happiness Door really is often just Post-Its with feedback written on them, and, like the Happiness Index, it assumes that people can act as the best gauge of their own happiness level.
+The Happiness Door combines team collaboration, employee engagement, and open and honest feedback.
+Like the Feedback Wall, the Happiness Door is often comprised of Post-It notes with feedback written on them.
+Like the Happiness Index it assumes that people can act as the best gauge of their own happiness levels.